jar5551/elpassion/README.md

-# Small Project Starter
+# Proof for El Passion

-Powerful combination of Gulp, SASS (with Bourbon), ES6, jQuery and Bootstrap.
-This starter pack is made for quick development of small web projects.
+Project includes combination of Gulp, SASS (with Bourbon), ES6, jQuery and Bootstrap.

 ## Quick start